AirbusCyber/grap/README.md

 # Usage
 The tool can be launched by using the following command:

-`$ grap [options] pattern_path.grapp test_paths`
+`$ grap [options] pattern test_paths`

 Below are a few examples of supported options:

 - `grap -h`: describes supported options

-- `grap patterns/basic_block_loop.grapp -o ls.grapcfg /bin/ls`: disassemble ls into ls.dot and looks for basic block loops
+One can let grap infer a pattern from a string.
+Only few options are supported but this is useful for prototyping:

+- `grap "opcode is xor and arg1 contains '['" (test.exe)`: look for a xor with a memory write
+- `grap -v "sub->xor->sub" (test.exe)`: -v will output the path of the inferred pattern

+Choose how the binaries are disassembled

 - `grap -od (pattern.grapp) (samples/*)`: disassemble files with no attempt at matching
+- `grap -f (pattern.grapp) (test.exe)`: force re-disassembling the binary, then matches it against pattern.dot
+- `grap --raw (pattern.grapp) (test.bin)`: disassembling raw file (use --raw-64 for 64 bits binaries)

+Control the verbosity of the output:

 - `grap -q -sa (pattern.grapp) (samples/*.grapcfg)`: match disassembled files, show matching and non matching files, one per line
 - `grap -m (pattern.grapp) (test.grapcfg)`: show all matched nodes

-- `grap -f (pattern.grapp) (test.exe)`: force re-disassembling the binary, then matches it against pattern.dot
+Choose where the disassembled file(s) (.grapcfg) are written; match multiple files against multiple patterns:

+- `grap patterns/basic_block_loop.grapp -o ls.grapcfg /bin/ls`: disassemble ls into ls.dot and looks for basic block loops
 - `grap (pattern1.grapp) -p (pattern2.grapp) (test.exe)`: match against multiple pattern files
 - `grap -r -q patterns/ /bin/ -o /tmp/` : disassemble all files from /bin/ into /tmp/ and matches them against all .grapp patterns from patterns/ (recursive option -r applies to /bin/, not to patterns/)

-Note that you can only pass one pattern file as argument but this file may contain multiple pattern graphs.
+Note that pattern files can contain multiple pattern graphs.

 # Pattern examples
 The following pattern detects a decryption loop consisting of a xor followed by sub found in a Backspace sample: